Research

 Platform vs. Point Solution: Should You Consolidate Your AI Vendor Stack?

-Every mid-market CIO faces the same question by the second year of AI adoption: should the company standardize on one AI ecosystem or continue running specializ
+Every mid-market CIO faces the same question by the second year of AI adoption: should the company standardize on one AI ecosystem or continue running specialized tools for different departments?

 March 2026